rbuskens/spinnaker.github.io/documentation/troubleshooting.md

 Navigate to the config tab of an application, ( e.g. http://localhost:9000/#/applications/{my app}/config. )

+You should see a section with the heading Cache Management:

 ![Clear Cache](../images/troubleshooting/cache.png)

 Click on 'Refresh all caches' to make sure your configuration changes are loaded.